rjmacaranas/ant-colony/README.md

 Also created a flowchart for the A-star search of a 2D map which is included in the images folder.
 Made a project_code directory to include the completed A-star search that can be used for project results.
 Need to figure out how to measure the performance of the algorithm.
-Should be able to move onto implementing the Dijkstra-ACO algorithm by this weekend.
+Should be able to move on to implementing the Dijkstra-ACO algorithm by this weekend.

 - May 12, 2020: Continued implementation of A-star search, but could not finish